rmrfslashbin/notes.improvisedscience.org/content/recipes/French_Apple_Cake/index.md

 ### Melt Butter

 -   Add **butter** and **4 grams salt** to a 12" non-stick skillet
 -   Cook on **medium-high heat**, swirling the skilled frequently until the milk solids are golden brown; about 5 to 7 minutes.
 -   Pour butter into a small heat-proof bowl, without scraping the skillet; leaving excess butter for the next step.
 -   Add **allspice** to butter and stir.
 Set aside.

 ### Apples

 -   Add all of the **apples** to the still-hot skillet.
--   Add the **2 tablespoons sugar** and **3 grams of salt**.
+-   Add the **25 grams (2 tbsp) sugar** and **3 grams of salt**.
 -   Cook over **medium-high** heat, stirring occasionally, until apples are starting to brown and liquid has evaporated; about 15 minutes.
 -   Add **brandy** and cook till evaporated; about 30 seconds.
 -   Transfer cooked apples to a large plate, spread into a single layer, and refrigerate till cool; about 30 minutes.

 ### Cake Batter

 Once the apples are cool...

 -   In a small bowl, whisk together **flour** and **baking power**.
--   In a large bowl, whisk together **eggs**, **vanilla**, and **9 tablespoons sugar**.
+-   In a large bowl, whisk together **eggs**, **vanilla**, and **113 grams (9 tbsp) sugar**.
 -   Into the eggs/sugar, gradually whisk in the browned butter.
 -   Using a rubber spatula, stir in flour mixture.
 -   Add cooled apples; fold until well combined.